fadebowaley/treasurehunt/treasure.md

 2. Merge the updates into your local branch.
 3. Resolve any conflicts that arise.
 4. Commit the resolved changes.
-5. Push the final version to GitHub.
+5. Push the final version to GitHub on your team's branch.

 ### Hint:
 ```